-A Plan for Growing Sydney Objective Dire ection Action Goal 3.
-Sydney's great places to o live with strong, healthy and herita well connected communities Promote Sydney's age, arts and culture 3.4.1: Continue to grow global Sydney's CBD as an international arts and culrtural destination3.4.3: Target investment in local arts and culture in priority precincts.
+A Plan for Growin ng Sydney Objective Direction Action Goal 3.
+Sydney's great places to live Our plan for creating a city with strong, healthy and well connected communities 3.4: Promote Sydney's heritage, arts and culture 3.4.1: Continue to grow global Sydney's CBD as an international arts and culrtural destination 3.4.3: Target investment in local arts and culture in priority precincts.
 Goal 4.
-Sydney's sustainable an id resilient environmen t - F Protect our natural conment and biodiversity 4.1.1: Protect and deliver a network of high conservation value land by investing in green corridors and protectingnative vegatation and biodiversity 4.1.2: Prepare a strategic framework for the metropolitan rural area to enhance and protect its broad range of environmental, economic and social assets 4.1.3: Investigate opportunities to integrate the marine estate and adjacent coastal land uses
+Sydney's sustain nable and resilient enviro nment Our plan to safeguard our environment by adopting a balanced approach to the use of land and resources 4.1: Protect our natural environment and biodiversity 4.1.1: Protect and deliver a network of high conservation value land by investing in green corridors and protectingnative vegatation and biodiversity 4.1.2: Prepare a strategic framework for the metropolitan rural area to enhance and protect its broad range of environmental, economic and social assets 4.1.3: Investigate opportunities to integrate the marine estate and adjacent coastal land uses